mtlynch/mtlynch.io/content/retrospectives/2023/02/index.md

 ## Highlights

-- TinyPilot began shipping a new product, the [Voyager 2a](https://tinypilotkvm.com/product/tinypilot-voyager2a).
+- TinyPilot began shipping a new product: the [Voyager 2a](https://tinypilotkvm.com/product/tinypilot-voyager2a).
-- We had to cancel our contract with our new 3PL vendor a few weeks into the relationship.
+- I canceled our contract with a new 3PL vendor a few weeks into the relationship.

 ## Goal Grades